pimpuks/feed_reader_testing/README.md

 # Feed Reader Testing

 The Feed Reader web application is from Udacity's [Feed Reader Testing starter code](https://github.com/udacity/frontend-nanodegree-feedreader).
 The purpose is to write [Jasmine](http://jasmine.github.io/) test suites to test the functionalities of the application.
-The Jasmine test spec for the application is in jasmine/spec/feedreader.js file.
+The Jasmine test spec for the application is in `jasmine/spec/feedreader.js` file.

 ## Running the Feed Reder

-To run the application, download or clone the repository and open index.html in the browser, or open the version hosted on github [here]().
+To run the application, download or clone the repository and open index.html in the browser, or open the version hosted on Github page [here](https://pimpuks.github.io/feed_reader_testing/).

 ## Dependencies